pedrohrbarros/toolbox_backend/README.md

 This repository will be the backend of it.

-It will one endpoint for each short functionality
+It will be one endpoint for each short functionality

 ## 🚀 Future Scope <a name = "future_scope"></a>

 - [x] URL Shortener API endpoint
 - [x] PDF converter API endpoint
 - [x] Password generator API endpoint
+- [ ] Request limit

 <img
   src="./src/assets/APIFlow.png"